iharshulhan/graph-db/README.md

 ```
 $ python3 graph_demo/graph_demo.py
 ```
-For better results, delete files after every start or comment out DB fillling in demo.

 ### Usage
 In order to manage a database users can use GraphEngine class directly without REST-API.
 This is the fastest way.
 However,